subena-io/subena/README.md

 >Criteria can be linked with each other.
 >>Criterion << N : N >> Criterion

-Database named `db_subia` contains following tables :
+Database named `sub_ia` contains following tables :

 | Tables     | Description
 |------------|----------------------------------------------------